THINKING ABOUT THE GREAT QUESTIONS OF HUMAN EXISTENCE

 Who was Jesus?
 Jesus was the son of God, born to a human mother.
 He was perfect, never did anything wrong (unlike me), and he was God too, in a way.
 And he died on the cross to save us from our sins.

 What should I do with my life?
 Well, as a Christian, you are expected to give your life to God in service.
-You can be anything you feel capable of being, but your primary mission in life is to serve God and teach about Jesus and salvation.
+You can be anything you feel capable of being, but your primary mission in life is to serve God and teach about Jesus and how to be saved.

 There were slight variations on the theme, every time the questions were asked, but there was always an answer, always pretty much the same.
-And questioning those answers was frowned upon, even though the answers were delivered lovingly and sincerely.
-And I want to emphasize that the language I've used in the answers I gave just now are my language, not that of my parents or Sunday School teachers!
+And questioning those answers was frowned upon, even though the correction might bes delivered lovingly and sincerely.

-Of course, it was pretty soothing to know that there were answers to everything, that no question about God or life or good and evil was unanswerable.
-At least when I was 10 years old.
+It was pretty soothing to know that there were answers to everything, that no question about God or life or good and evil was unanswerable.
+At least when I was ten years old.

-At age 10 I knew better than to ask a second time, knew better than to argue with the answers, knew better than to voice my own opinions, as they began to come along, with education and with the advent of my own ability to think critically.
-By the time I was in college, though, the answers to my questions were beginning to shift.
-I wasn’t so comfortable anymore with the old answers.
+At age ten, I knew better than to ask a second time, knew better than to argue with the answers, knew better than to voice my own opinions, as they began to come along, with education and with the advent of my own ability to think critically.
+By the time I was in college, though, and away from home, the answers to my questions were beginning to shift.
+I wasn’t so comfortable any more with the old answers.

 When it came to the idea of sin, it occurred to me that maybe the question beneath the question is “what is human nature and why do humans so often behave badly toward each other?”